conor-dowdall/open-case/README.md

 # Open Case

+An open-source solution to proactive risk monitoring and case management.

 This is an open-source case-management application built using:

 - **Frontend:** HTML, CSS (Bootstrap), JavaScript, jQuery, Underscore.js, Backbone.js